Penn Badgley tells Canada's CTV that unlike some of his peers, he has a more laid back approach to his craft.

 "I think they might intellectualize it too much... but other times I think I don't intellectualize it enough," laughs Badgley.
 "I think there is naturalism to the person who is good and untrained."

-Despite taking pride in the work he's done, Penn Badgley isn't ruling out some kind of schooling in the future.
+Despite taking pride in the work he's done, Penn Badgley isn't ruling out some kind of schooling in the future."I imagine I'll study at some point with somebody, as a craft, I'm still grappling with it.
+It's constantly evolving."

 Growing up "in the middle of nowhere" in Washington State, Badgley recalls that his mother played a big part in helping him with his first real role.